 Content and Structure

-London College of Communication’s BA Advertising is one of the world’s hot breeding grounds of award-winning, new talent into the advertising and communications industries.
+London College of Communication’s BA (Hons) Advertising is one of the world’s breeding grounds of award-winning, new talent into the advertising and communications industries.

 This future-ready degree course will prepare you as a multi-faceted communicator, developing your own unique creative voice and forward-facing approach.
-A regular gatherer of awards, recently it won Gold at D&AD, London; Gold at Young Lions, Cannes; Silver at Eurobest, Sweden and Silver at The One Show New York and it short lists regularly in the monthly international ad competition, Young Glory.
+A regular gatherer of awards, projects from the course have won Gold at D&AD, London; Gold at Young Lions, Cannes; Silver at Eurobest, Sweden and Silver at The One Show New York and regularly short list in the monthly international ad competition, Young Glory.

 There will be a set programme of academic and live project briefs set by industry’s creative directors, and there will be opportunities to raise your profile through student competitions and self-initiated projects.
 In doing this you will draw on taught techniques for ideas-generation, research, consumer planning and story-boarding as well as pitching your idea for funding, and creatively realising your work to achieve strategic and brand goals.